 All in all, Thrive Leads is flexible enough to power both your content upgrades and your entire email list building efforts.

-OptinMonster* is a standalone lead generation SaaS with a ton of helpful list building features.
+OptinMonster is another standalone lead generation SaaS platform with a ton of helpful list building features.
 While OptinMonster is a cloud-based tool, it comes from Syed Balkhi of WP Beginner, so you better believe that OptinMonster has a dedicated plugin that makes it easy to sync OptinMonster with WordPress.

 OptinMonster lets you add content upgrades to any of the forms that you create in a few different ways.